Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: Characterizations and preservation of

 (3).
-Recall that an $\ell$-group embedding of $G$ into $H$ is said to be an {\it $a$-extension} if for every $h\in H$ there is a $g\in G$ such that $H(h)=H(g)$.
+Recall that an $\ell$-group embedding of $G$ into $H$ is said to be an {\it $a$-extension} if for every $b\in H$ there is a $a\in G$ such that $H(b)=H(a)$.
 The extension is an $a$-extension if and only if the contraction map $S \mapsto S \cap G$ from $\fC(H)$ to $\fC(G)$ is a lattice isomorphism (see \cite{darnel} for more about $a$-extensions).
-It follows that an $a$-extension will preserve property (M). \end{proof}
+It follows that $a$-extensions preserve (M). \end{proof}

 \begin{remark} No product of infinitely many non-trivial members of $\M$ is in $\M$.
 Indeed, suppose that $\{G_i\}_{i\in I}$ is a collection of non-trivial $\ell$-groups such that each $G_i \in \M$ ($i \in I$) and $I$ is infinite.
 Choose an infinite sequence in $I$, say $\{ i_n \}_{n \in \mathbb{N}}$.
-For each $n \in \mathbb{N}$, let $0<g_n\in G_{i_n}$ and consider $h_1, h_2$ in $G = \prod_{i \in I} G_i$ given by:
+For each $n \in \mathbb{N}$, let $0<a_n\in G_{i_n}$ and consider $b_1, b_2$ in $G = \prod_{i \in I} G_i$ given by:

-The reader can check that $h_2 \in h_1^{\pperp} \setminus G(h_1)$ in $G$, so condition (4) of \ref{Main} fails in $G$. \end{remark}
+The reader can check that $b_2 \in b_1^{\pperp} \setminus G(b_1)$ in $G$, so condition (4) of \ref{Main} fails in $G$. \end{remark}

-\begin{remark} Many types of extensions do not preserve property (M).
-For example, we show that rigid extensions and the lateral completion can fail to transfer property (M).
-Recall that an extension $G\leq H$ is said to be {\it rigid} if for each $h\in H$ there is some $g\in G$ such that $h^{\pperp_H} = g^{\pperp_H}$.
+\begin{remark} Many types of extensions do not preserve (M).
+For example, we show that rigid extensions and the lateral completion can fail to transfer (M).
+Recall that an extension $G\leq H$ is said to be {\it rigid} if for each $b\in H$ there is some $a\in G$ such that $b^{\pperp_H} = a^{\pperp_H}$.
 Every $a$-extension is rigid, but the converse fails.

 Consider $C(X,\Z)$, the $\ell$-subgroup of $C(X)$ consisting of the integer-valued functions.
-Assume that $X$ is zero-dimensional, i.e. $X$ has a base of clopen sets.
+Assume that $X$ is zero-dimensional, i.e., $X$ has a base of clopen sets.
 Straightforward arguments show that $C(X,\Z)$ is always projectable, and that $X$ is pseudo-compact if and only if $C(X,\Z)$ is hyperarchimedean.
-Therefore, by Proposition \ref{bigard}, we have that $C(X,\Z) \in \M$ if and only if $X$ is pseudo-compact and zero-dimensional.
-Now, $C^*(X,\Z)$, the bounded functions in $C(X,\Z)$, is isomorphic to $C(\beta_0X,\Z)$, where $\beta_0 X$ denotes the Banaschewski compactification of $X$ (\cite{bana55}).
-Thus, for any non-pseudo-compact zero-dimensional $X$, the rigid extension $C^*(X,\Z)\leq C(X,\Z)$ does not transfer property $\M$.
+Therefore, by \ref{bigard}, we have that $C(X,\Z) \in \M$ if and only if $X$ is pseudo-compact and zero-dimensional.
+Now $C^*(X,\Z)$, the bounded functions in $C(X,\Z)$, is isomorphic to $C(\beta_0X,\Z)$, where $\beta_0 X$ denotes the Banaschewski compactification of $X$ (\cite{bana55}).
+Thus, for any non-pseudo-compact zero-dimensional $X$, one has $C^*(X,\Z) \in \M$ but the rigid extension $C(X,\Z) \notin \M$.